7 ways you can consolidate your debt if you have bad credit

 1. Bad credit debt consolidation loan

-Be aware that if you fall behind on repayments, the lender could repossess your property in order to claw back funds – however this is usually a last resort.
+Remember to only ever borrow what you need and can afford to repay.
+If you fall behind on repayments, the lender could repossess your property to claw back funds.
+However, this is usually a last resort.

-Some balance transfer cards come with an introductory offer of 0% for a certain period – though these are usually for those with a high credit score.
-Providing you clear the full balance on the card within the introductory period, you won’t have to pay any interest - you’ll pay back what you owe and nothing more.
+Some balance transfer credit cards come with an introductory rate of 0% for a certain period – though the best rates are for those with high credit scores.
+Providing you clear the full balance within the introductory period, you won’t have to pay any interest.
+Balance transfer fees usually apply though.

 5. Guarantor loan

-Since being a guarantor is a legally binding agreement, you can’t get out of it once the contract has been signed and any money paid.
+Being a guarantor is legally binding.
 Make sure you and your guarantor fully understand the risks involved for both of you.
-For example, if you fall behind on repayments, this will impact their credit score as well as your own.
+For example, any missed payments will affect their credit score as well as your own.

 6. Credit union

-Credit unions are non-profit institutions ran by their members.
+Credit unions are non-profit institutions run by their members.
 Money is deposited by members and is available for the other members to borrow.
-You could consider joining a credit union and applying for a loan if you’re struggling to get accepted elsewhere.
+You could consider applying for a loan through a credit union if you’re struggling to get accepted elsewhere.

 7. A loan from family or friends

-You could consider asking family or friends for a loan to consolidate your debt.
-They could offer you an interest-free loan, but remember you’ll be tied to a repayment plan if the loan is legally binding.
+You could consider asking family or friends if they’re willing to lend you money.
+Perhaps they could offer you a loan on an interest-free basis.
+But remember, you’ll be tied to a repayment plan if the loan is legally binding.
 If you stop making your repayments, you could damage your relationship with them irreparably.
-So you need to bear this in mind and make sure you can come to an arrangement that suits both parties.

 What do lenders look for?